-It was with regret to find out early last year that Tony was suffering with Motor Neuron Disease which takes no prisoners with its rapid progression, it is at this time incurable and terminal.
+It was with regret to find out early last year that Tony was suffering from Motor Neuron Disease which takes no prisoners with its rapid progression, it is at this time incurable and terminal.
 Sadly, Tony passed away on Easter Sunday 2020 peacefully in his sleep.
-With his determination to solder on as long as he could and with the bravery he showed to the very end this was the mark of a man who loved what he did and those around him.
+His determination to soldier on as long as he could and with the bravery he showed to the very end was the mark of a man who loved what he did and those around him.

 A salute to a true gentleman who helped us when we restarted my father’s Tooltique business and beyond, he helped with the encouragement we needed when trying to re-establish the business again, it will never be forgotten.
 His generosity of handing over this domain to us at the end was I hope his approval of our commitment so we can continue his good work that keeps his spirit alive for many more years to come.

-This reminds me of something Tony wrote about Bob Arnold at the news of his passing in one of his auction catalogues, its worthy of recital.
+This reminds me of something Tony wrote about Bob Arnold at the news of his passing in one of his auction catalogs, it’s worthy of the recital.